 Is the treatment working?

 You might wonder whether experiencing side effects is a sign that the chemotherapy is working.
-However, side effects usually do not indicate how successful the chemotherapy is going to be.
+However, having side effects usually does not indicate how successful the chemotherapy is going to be.

-Your doctor may do physical examinations and other tests to see if the cancer has shrunk or disappeared after chemotherapy.
+Throughout treatment, you will be closely monitored by your specialist.
+You will have tests to see how well the chemotherapy drugs are working and whether the cancer has shrunk or disappeared after chemotherapy.
 This is called the treatment response and it helps your doctor decide whether to continue or change the chemotherapy plan.

 If tests show that the cancer has shrunk and is unable to be detected, this may be called remission or complete response, which means there is no evidence of active cancer.
 Depending on the guidelines for the type of cancer you have, this may mean chemotherapy can stop or it may continue for a period of time.